jjaqkho/samsung-smart-home-code/Weekly Progress Log.md

 ### PC: How might we increase consumers’ understanding of how to use and take advantage of a Smart Home?

+## Week 6 (10/08/2017)
+#### Week Behind
+  - Had our first crit session, we got a positive responce on our approach and  product narative.
+  - JG met with Bill (our business advisor) discussed our progress and retrieved a smart home kit.
+  - Presented our user findings in class and to our product studio advisor.
+The feedback on our narrative was generally positive and we were told to talk to more customers to confirm our initial findings.

+#### Week Ahead
+  - Talk to Dr. Lachs at Weil Cornell on Octomber 10th to learn more about the aging group.
+  - Work on our product prototype
+  - Have our second Sprint and Presentation.
+  - Meet with Deborrah and Kiyan for updates on our progress and obtain feedback prior to the Sprint presentation.

+#### Key learnings and actions from weekly retro
+  - We dicussesd the risk that nursing homes might be diffcult to work with.
+However, from our converstation with Hebrew, we learned that nursing homes need a third-party services to collect and analyze data.
+This validates the market opportunity for us.

+#### Risks
+  - Our customers are nursing homes and end users are the elderly.
+Each group of stakeholders might have differente interets and needs.
+One potential risks will be how to balance different needs in product design process.

 ## Week 5 (10/01/2017)
 #### Week Behind
   - Designed a questionare that will be used as a blueprint on our customer interviews.